Mohamud Siraji: Early life and education

-Born to a religious family, Mohamud spent a great deal of his life living in Dadaab Refugee camps of North Eastern Kenya.
-At a tender age of 3, Siraji's family moved to Kenya's Dadaab camps via Liboi seeking refuge from the civil war in Somalia.
+Born to a religious family, Mohamud spent a great deal of his life living in Dadaab Refugee camp of North Eastern Kenya.
+When she was 3, Siraji's family moved to Kenya's Dadaab camps via Liboi seeking refuge from the civil war in Somalia.

 Born to strict religious parents, Siraji and his siblings have started Qur'anic school (Duksi) at an early age.
 It was long before he completed his Qur'anic studies and started learning the Islamic Jurisprudence also known as Fiq.

-Mohamud completed both his primary and secondary school in Dadaab, Ifo Refugee camps and later proceeded to Toronto, Canada to Study Bachelor of Commerce at York University.
+Mohamud completed both his primary and secondary school in Dadaab, Ifo Refugee Camp, and later proceeded to Toronto, Canada to study a Bachelor of Commerce at York University.

-Siraji was a bright student and has completed at the top of his class both in primary and high school.
-Because of his high performance in the national exam, he was awarded a scholarship to study his bachelor's degree in Canada.
+Siraji graduated at the top of his class in both primary and secondary school.
+Based on his performance on the national examination, he received a scholarship to pursue a bachelor's degree in Canada.